 As accident attorneys, Benson & Bingham Accident Injury Lawyers, LLC have experience with many clients whom share a CRPS diagnosis and we understand the issues that relate to the condition.
 Medications such as painkillers and neuromuscular medications are used.
 Neurontin is often prescribed to deal with the horrific neurological pain.
 Clients have described the conditions as electrical impulses that misfire in the neurological conduit of the human body.
 These misfires cause shooting pains, burning sensations, and extreme sensitivity so strong that the pain will keep the person from sleeping at night.
 Small areas of the skin can be lightning rods for excruciating pain.

 CRPS can lead to major chemical dependence on pain medication.
 Due to the inherent pain issues with the diagnosis, pain medication is used to manage the disease.
 Narcotic pain mediations including morphine, methadone, oxycodone, are used to help with the pain.
 Cocktails of medications are used in conjunction for patients to deal with the symptoms.
 Often, the medication dosages are increased as the patients’ tolerance levels increase.
 Once maximum dosages occur from oral medications other pain options are sometimes used.
 These options include pain/opiate pumps, electrical spinal stimulators, and radio frequency / surgery of the nerves.
 Side effects of pain medications also lead to other prescribed mediations for sleep disorders and depression.

 More detailed information on RSDs and CRPS investigation is available at the RSD’s association at www.rsds.org.

-Benson and Bingham understand the issues as they relate to physical therapy, treatment, diagnosis, and overall lifestyle.
+Benson & Bingham Accident Injury Lawyers, LLC understand the issues as they relate to physical therapy, treatment, diagnosis, and overall lifestyle.
 Call today for a free telephone consultation as we are the difference in Las Vegas injury attorneys.